athensresearch/athens/README.md

 # Problem

-The problem with notetaking apps like Evernote, Microsoft OneNote, or Apple Notes is that once you write a note, you never look at it again.
-Without any organization, you're stuck praying that search will work for your future self.
-On the other hand, creating and following a system requires way too much discipline.
+The problem today is that we are getting drowned in information.
+If we don't take notes, we forget everything.
+So we take notes, but then we have too many notes!
+Search doesn't work.
+Folders don't work.
+And no one does tagging.

-Athens lets you take notes without needing systems or structure, letting you stay creative and in flow state.
-Athens does this with **[[bidirectional links]]** and **((block references))** that allow you to take notes on anything from anywhere, and then easily connect them together.
+Athens lets you take notes without praying to the search gods, without double-clicking endlessly on folders, and without manual tagging.

+Athens does this with **[[bidirectional links]]** and **((block references))** that let you to take notes on anything from any page.
+Just [[link]] or ((reference)) another page or block - and voilà! - you've linked your ideas together, creating a graph of your knowledge.

 ![graph-demo](https://github.com/tangjeff0/athens-public/blob/main/open-source-graph-demo.gif)